How Google Search Ranking Works – Darwinism in Search

 Candidate Result Set Ranking Factor Weightings

-The relative weighing of each factor will also necessarily be different for each candidate result set since each one provides a specific type of information in a specific format.
+The relative weighting of each factor will also necessarily be different for each candidate result set since each one provides a specific type of information in a specific format.

 And the aim is to provide the most appropriate elements to the user in terms: